-Public squares and streets are cared for by the Local Authority as are public parks.
+Public squares and streets are cared for by the Transport and Countryside Service of the Council as are public parks.
 If you are using a building, make sure you know the emergency provisions that are already in place, e.g. fire alarms, fire extinguishers, exits, the electrical system, established emergency procedures, etc. Ask to see the premises fire risk assessment, ideally make a copy.